spopp20/music_manager/README.md

 The example shows how to do a sign up, login, logout, and account deactivation.
 It utilizes the cache [SWR](https://swr.now.sh/) to fetch the API.

-For demo purpose, the users database is stored in the cookie session.
-You need to replace the cookie storage with an actual database to store users in [lib/db.js](lib/db.js).

-In production, you must use a password hashing library, such as [argon2](https://github.com/ranisalt/node-argon2) or [bcrypt](https://www.npmjs.com/package/bcrypt).

 ## Deploy your own

 Deploy using [Vercel](https://vercel.com):